MrMimic/MEDOC/README.md

 * Check for Cython and give command to install it
 * Check for pymysql and give command to install it
 * Check for bs4 and give command to install it
-* Build .so and .c files for cython functions
+* Build .so and .c files for cythonized functions

 ### Launch the programm